Updated cycling hill climbing strategies

 Rolling Hills and False Flats

-On rolling hills and false flats, remain alert to the rise and fall of the terrain.
+On rolling hills and false flats, stay alert to the rise and fall of the terrain.
 Use any downhill sections to recover, but be ready to shift gears seamlessly as you ascend.
 Your ability to adapt will make all the difference.

 Nutrition and Hydration Strategies